Desk365

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Richpanel is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+ProProfs Chat and Richpanel are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Support products to evaluate alongside.

 Top ProProfs Chat alternatives in Support are ranked by recent ship velocity.
 Browse the "ProProfs Chat alternatives" section above for the current picks, or visit /alternatives/proprofs-chat for the full list with editorial commentary on each.